Perspective | Vernon Jordan made being a Black man in America look effortless

 That attitude is a kind of armor, underscoring the wonders of one’s character, intellect and wit and looking with pity on those who fail to recognize all that they are missing.
 The victim in the American story of segregation and racism and prejudices is the country itself.
 How much excellence has been wasted?
 How much continues to be left to fade away?

 There was a calm and certainty in the way Jordan moved through his world.
 So much of today’s common vernacular, when talking about personal achievement or personal pain, has undertones of battle, of an exhausting, nonstop, urgent fight.
 Challenges are slayed.
 Insensitive and unpleasant conversations are triggering.
-The gray area has become a place of toxicity and complicity because many Black and brown people are at their wit’s end and no longer have the time or patience for nuance and modulation — two things that seemed to be among Jordan’s greatest gifts.
+The gray area has become a place of toxicity and complicity because many Black and Brown people are at their wit’s end and no longer have the time or patience for nuance and modulation — two things that seemed to be among Jordan’s greatest gifts.

 As a college student, he worked as a chauffeur and his employer regularly used the n-word.
 This elderly White man, after discovering that Jordan spent down time reading in his library, announced with condescending dismay to his family that “Vernon can read!”
 The phrase later became the title of Jordan’s memoir.

 “When I have told this story to younger people, they often ask why I was not more angry at Maddox.
-How could I have continued working for him under those circumstances,” Jordan writes.
+How could I have continued working for him under those circumstances?”
+Jordan writes.
 “Each of us has to decide for ourselves how much nonsense we can take in life, and from whom we are willing to take it.”
 In other words, this small, old man didn’t matter.
 He was not someone to slay.
-Instead of fanning his racism with outrage; Jordan doused it with pity.
+Instead of fanning his racism with outrage, Jordan doused it with pity.

 This man from the South was in the thick of the fight for racial justice, but he knew that some battles were best won by simply ignoring the protagonist.
 They weren’t worth the time.
 And sometimes the hardest thing to do is simply stand down.